AlexEidt/UW-Course-Planner/README.md

 ### Scripts

+Most Scripts are dependent on one another.
+Even if you only care for one part of the web scraping/file creation offered by these Scripts, download them all to avoid exceptions.

 Script | Purpose
 --- | ---
-`UW_Buildings.py` | Creates `UW_Buildings.json` in `static/UW_Buildings` which is a mapping of Building abbreviations to full names for all buildings on each UW Campus
+`UW_Buildings.py` | Creates `UW_Buildings.json` in `static/UW_Buildings` which is a mapping of Building abbreviations to full names for all buildings on each UW Campus.
 `app.py` | Runs the Flask Application on the localhost.
-Alternatively go to alexeidt.pythonanywhere.com to see the same site `create_tree.py` | Creates Prerequisite Trees on the console and in PNG Form.
+Alternatively go to [alexeidt.pythonanywhere.com](alexeidt.pythonanywhere.com) to see the same site.
+`create_tree.py` | Creates Prerequisite Trees on the console and in PNG Form.
+Not runnable by itself.
-`geocode.py` | Finds the GPS coordinates for each UW Building on each UW Campus and stores them in `.json` files under `static/UW_Buildings`
+`geocode.py` | Finds the GPS coordinates for each UW Building on each UW Campus and stores them in `.json` files under `static/UW_Buildings`.
+Also creates `Total.json` in `static/UW_Time_Schedules/Organized_Time_Schedules`, which is an organized time schedule of all UW Courses from every campus where Quiz, Lab and Studio sections are mapped to their respective lectures. `Total.json` is required for **MyMap** to work.
-`main.py` | Runs the program in the console `parse_courses.py` | Parses UW's Course Catalog for every campus and stores course data in `.json` files under `static/UW_Course_Catalogs`
+`main.py` | Runs the program in the console.
+`parse_courses.py` | Parses UW's Course Catalog for every campus and stores course data in `.json` files under `static/UW_Course_Catalogs`.
-`parse_schedules.py` | Parses UW's Time Schedules for every campus and stores data in `.json` files under `static/UW_Time_Schedules`
+`parse_schedules.py` | Parses UW's Time Schedules for every campus and stores data in `.json` files under `static/UW_Time_Schedules`.
 `run_all.py` | Deletes all existing UW Information files in `static` and replaces them with updated files.
-Run this script if you want to create all files again
+Run this script if you want to create/update all files.
-`utility.py` | Basic methods and other functionality shared by the other modules
+`utility.py` | Basic methods and other functionality shared by the other modules.
+Not runnable by itself.

 #### UW Course Catalogs
  >[Bothell](http://www.washington.edu/students/crscatb/)